Where and How to Watch Sanremo 2026 Online (Live Stream)

 • First Evening: All the Big artists perform for the first time.

-• Second Evening: Half of the Big artists perform, plus two Nuove Proposte
+• Second Evening: Half of the Big artists perform, plus the Nuove Proposte

-• Third Evening: The other half of the Big artists perform, plus the two other Nuove Proposte
+• Third Evening: The other half of the Big artists perform, plus the two finalists from the Nuove Proposte category

 • Fifth Evening: All the Big artists are back on stage for one last performance before the winner is revealed.